-Notes: This figure displays impact and cumulative amplification in the response of output as a function of the persistence of the shock when the Taylor coefficient is reduced from $\phi{\pi} = 1.5$ to $\phi{\pi} = 1.1$.
-Impact amplification is defined by A_0 , and cumulative amplification is defined as (58).
+Notes: This figure displays impact and cumulative amplification in the response of output as a function of the persistence of the shock when the Taylor coefficient is reduced from $\phi{\pi} = 1.5$ to $\phi{\pi} = 1.1$ .
+Impact amplification is defined by $A_0$ , and cumulative amplification is defined as (58).
 I consider the response of the economy to four different shocks: a discount-factor shock in the top left panel, a government spending shock in the top right panel, an interest rate shock in the bottom left panel, and a productivity shock in the bottom right panel.
 See text for more details.

-Comparing Figure 8 to 7 shows that there is much stronger amplification if the monetary policy response to inflation is weaker.
+policy response to inflation is weaker.
 The response to an oil shock is now amplified by almost 30 percent on impact and similarly if evaluated in terms of cumulative effects.
 When monetary policy response is weaker, a more significant share of general-equilibrium forces operates via the income channel.
 This fact means that the correlated disagreement mechanism has a larger role when monetary policy is relatively unresponsive, leading to more considerable amplification.